kjown/COMP2042OwnKaiJian/README.md

 - Fixed the hitbox of actors for more accurate and fun gameplay experience.

 ## Implemented but Not Working Properly
+### Screen Shake
+- Implemented screen shake when user takes damage but not working properly.
+- Screen shake may cause user to see white space.

+### Toggling Sound On/Off in Settings Menu
+- A bug where toggling off, then on again will cause the background music to play unexpectedly.

 ## Features not Implemented
 -  `UserPlane` turning red when it takes damage.
 - `Power Ups` not implemented.
 - `High Score` not implemented.
 - `Special Movements` not implemented.
+- Smoother frame rates is not implemented.
+-

 ## New Java Classes
 | New Class        | Description                                                                                                                                            | Path                                                                                                                        |